 Equally, I am unable to use the spinal brace much because the restrictions that it places on the diaphragm can increase my blood pressure to a dangerous level, and this of course has further affected my mobility.
-As a result of all this, a bone density scan in 2003 showed that my bone density in my hip is now closer to being osteoporotic than normal, and this may lead to further problems in the future.
+As a result of all this, a bone density scan in 2003 showed that my bone density in my hip was closer to being osteoporotic than to being average, and by 2010 I had osteoporosis.

-After being too unwell to work full time before autumn 2001, I then developed carpal tunnel syndrome within two weeks of returning to full-time work.
+After being too unwell to work full time for 18 months, I then developed carpal tunnel syndrome within two weeks of returning to full-time work in autumn 2001.
 This resulted from the ligament around my wrist contracting due to lack of use during my illness, constricting the tendons and nerve.
-In 2002 I then finally received physiotherapy at Newham General Hospital to combat the effects of my illness on my spine and fitness (I had been referred for this by my GP in summer 2000), so this became focused on trying to relieve the carpal tunnel syndrome.
+In 2002 I finally received physiotherapy at Newham General Hospital to combat the effects of my illness on my spine and fitness (I had been referred for this by my GP in summer 2000), so this became focused on trying to relieve the carpal tunnel syndrome.

-As with rheumatology departments, NHS neurology departments are full of patients with serious, often life-threatening illnesses; there is no room for treating people with relatively benign conditions.
+(As with rheumatology departments, NHS neurology departments are full of patients with serious, often life-threatening illnesses; there is no room for treating people with relatively benign conditions.
 Nonetheless, the first registrar had insisted on testing me for Multiple Sclerosis 'just in case', but as expected the MRI scan for this came back 'entirely normal'.
-Sadly it was impossible to use the same scan to monitor my spinal condition; MRI machines can only be calibrated to test for one condition at a time.
+Hopefully the growth of evidence-based medicine will mean that in the future, the treatment which patients receive ceases to vary so much between doctors.)

 The physiotherapy department had always warned me against long-term bracing, since it causes permanent restriction of wrist movement.
 However, I was then left with this as being the only way to avoid permanent nerve damage while waiting for further treatment.
 My GP re-referred me to the Royal National Orthopaedic Hospital, and when I was eventually seen there in 2003 I was immediately offered surgery.
-However, with a 14-month waiting list for this, I opted instead for surgery locally, which I received at the end of May 2004.
-Unfortunately the delay in appropriate treatment meant that this may not be adequate, and according to my surgeon only time will tell whether further surgery is necessary.
-In the meantime I continue to suffer considerable pain and weakness in my wrist, which in turn affects my ability to use a walking stick.
+However, with a 14-month waiting list for this, I opted instead for day surgery locally, which I received at the end of May 2004.
+Although this restored the feeling in my fingers, I soon developed other problems as a result of the tendons thickening, and now have to wear wrist braces full-time on both hands with subsequent limitations on my dexterity.

-My GP originally thought that my illness was caused by the discrimination that I had experienced, and it was later confirmed by a senior psychiatrist that the discrimination would account for a serious illness of several months' duration.
+My GP originally thought that my illness was caused by the discrimination that I had experienced, and it was later confirmed by a senior psychiatrist that the discrimination alone was serious enough to account for an illness of several months' duration.
 However, when the symptoms failed to resolve themselves as expected, my GP concluded that someone had taken advantage of the discrimination to 'spike' my drink or food.
-He felt that this would explain my continuing symptoms, either because the spiking involved a 'dirty' street drug, or because a drug had mixed with my medication to form a toxic compound.
+He felt that this would explain my continuing symptoms, either because the spiking involved a 'dirty' street version of a drug, or because a drug had mixed with my medication to form a toxic compound.
 Obviously, though, it was far too late for testing to prove this theory one way or the other.

-As a result I was also referred to the toxicology unit at Guy's Hospital, where the theory was found to be 'plausible', but it was confirmed that it was too late for testing to take place.
+I was then referred to the toxicology unit at Guy's Hospital, where the theory was found to be 'plausible', but it was confirmed that it was too late for testing to take place.
 A neuro-psychologist also confirmed my cognitive problems but concluded that the stress of what had taken place was enough to explain my symptoms, and this has also been the conclusion of other doctors.

 However, I received lengthy counselling from an NHS specialist psychotherapist in order to cope with the effects of my illness on my life, and she concluded that I showed no signs of having mental health problems, nor of having had these in the past.
-I have also undergone testing for anxiety and depression on several occasions over the past four years, and have always scored within the normal range.
-Any psychiatric condition is therefore causing a chemical imbalance in my brain rather than producing treatable mental health symptoms.
+I also underwent testing for anxiety and depression on several occasions for four years after the onset, and always scored within the normal range.
+Any psychiatric condition is therefore causing a chemical imbalance in my brain, or caused a pemanent lower brain injury at the time, rather than producing treatable mental health symptoms.

+In the resulting Tribunal, the NHS itself was blamed for the permanent impairments that have resulted.
 The same senior psychiatrist who concluded that the discrimination I experienced was enough on its own to cause a serious illness of several months' duration, also concluded that the continuing symptoms could be explained by the shock caused to me by my GP's diagnosis of 'poisoning'.
-However, I find this unlikely, since the 'spiking' theory provided me with a common and easily understandable external cause for my illness rather than being an ongoing cause of concern.
+I find this unlikely, since the 'spiking' theory provided me with a common and easily understandable external cause for my illness rather than being an ongoing cause of concern.
 Unfortunately women, and particularly disabled women, are still stereotyped as being nervous, if not hysterical, in the extreme, while homosexuality is commonly seen as a psychiatric symptom in itself.

-In my opinion, it is more likely that the stress of the legal case which arose from the discrimination is responsible, particularly as the case had not been concluded more than four years later.
-The refusal of my union to accept or take any responsibility for the discrimination and to apologise has been far more deeply hurtful and upsetting than the chance actions of a stranger ever could be.
-Equally, the knowledge that my own union has been responsible for a serious illness is much harder to come to terms with.
+In my opinion, if my GP was mistaken as the Tribunal concluded, then either the psychiatric injury was permanent from the start, or the stress of the legal case which arose from the discrimination was responsible for it becoming permanent, particularly as the case dragged on for more than four years.
+The refusal of my union to accept or take any responsibility for the discrimination and to apologise was far more deeply hurtful and upsetting than the chance actions of a stranger ever could be.
+Equally, the knowledge that my own union rather than a stranger was responsible for a serious illness was much harder to come to terms with.

 Return to: My Experiences as a Disabled Researcher Index